 - Employers must comply with all minimum employment standards and with the Employment Relations Act 2000.

-At each Alert Level change, employers and employees should first talk about whether the employee can continue to work normally and how the employee can work safely at home or at their place of work.
+At each change in the COVID-19 traffic light settings, employers and employees should first talk about whether the employee can continue to work normally and how the employee can work safely at home or at their place of work.

 How can businesses get help understanding how the rules apply to them?

-Guidance is available to help employers understand how the Alert Level restrictions apply to their business, including how these interact with employment law, including on how to apply pay and leave provisions and manage any changes to work arrangements.
+Guidance is available to help employers understand how the COVID-19 restrictions apply to their business, including how these interact with employment law, including on how to apply pay and leave provisions and manage any changes to work arrangements.

-Businesses who are still not sure how the Alert Level rules currently apply to their business, and what it means for their employment relationships, should seek professional advice to clarify their thinking.
+Businesses who are still not sure how the COVID-19 traffic light rules currently apply to their business, and what it means for their employment relationships, should seek professional advice to clarify their thinking.
 This should be done before taking any action that might later cause legal or other problems.

 Support is also available on how to work through employment issues that do come up.
 You can access ENZ’s range of mediation services, including early resolution and mediation.